-He is a good man, a great provider and super father to our daughter.
-He tells me I am beautiful and he loves me.
+He is a good man, a great provider and super father to our daughters.
+He tells me he loves me.
 As far as sex is concerned, to be honest we have struggled for 5+ years before the cancer diagnosis with me feeling undesirable as his libido has been falling from a previously good level to a ‘not that bothered’ level.
 Now I realise it may have been his BPH medications to blame, although of course like most women, I blamed myself for becoming less attractive.
 I got desperate about the low level of intimacy a while back but fortunately we discovered the use of a vibrator.
 To be honest, it was a revelation for me.
 I am totally satisfied by this non-penetrative method, plus it took all the pressure off him and I thought he enjoyed giving me such obvious pleasure.
 I deliberately only used it with him so that he feels that he is part of the success, and it is true, I love him and his participation makes all the difference.
 Although not quite frequent enough for me, we had (I thought) developed great intimacy using this method followed by penetrative intercourse when he felt able, which was about half the time.
 That’s why when going into the op I felt positive that we could ride a period of ED, stay intimate and work on his recovery whilst keeping the relationship intimate and healthy.
 Needless to say I am willing to do whatever it takes to pleasure him.

 Should I just give up hope?
 Accept that we are heading for a celibate marriage?
-I have considered leaving him during these many years of declining libido, felt awful about this when I discovered he had PCa all along, but as we are at the next stage now and he is cancer free, surely he should make an effort to optimise his own recovery?
+I have considered leaving him during these many years of declining libido, felt awful about this when I discovered he had PCa all along, but as we are at the next stage now and he is hopefully cancer free, surely he should make an effort to optimise his own recovery?
 I don't want another man, but would sometimes prefer to be alone than rejected.
 I feel he is simply not making the effort to keep me.
 His love for me fuels our family life, when it's not there I question why I cook and clean and make thiungs nice for him.
 The great shame of being repulsive to him has returned and my confidence as a woman is plummeting.
 After he turned me down on holiday I moved into spare room and despite a horrible Christmas it is a relief of sorts.
 But it could also be a death knell for the future.
 I am at a loss.

-I was so confident we could manage the effects of ED together, but the deadly effects of loss of libido is another story altogether.
+I was so confident we could manage the effects of ED together, but the effects of loss of libido is another story altogether.